-(a) A program-level Quality Assurance Project Plan (QAPP)1, which includes data quality objectives and Standard Operating Procedures (SOPs) for how to collect water samples and sample season.
-They also include the parameters being monitored, brands and models of equipment being used, and specific SOPs (or reference to the SOPs).
-Individual SAPs also allow flexibility for groups to adapt the design of the program to local situations, conditions, and available resources.
+(a) A program-level Quality Assurance Project Plan (QAPP)1, which includes data quality objectives and Standard Operating Procedures (SOPs) for how to collect water samples and

 (b) Individual Sampling and Analysis Plans (SAPs)2 created by each volunteer group that tailor the program-level QAPP to their specific project situation and which are reviewed/approved by VRMP staff.
 A SAP provides specific information, including the group's goals and objectives.
-Project specific details include items such as detailed site location information, sampling frequency, and
+Project specific details include items such as detailed site location information and sampling logistics.